i-am-ravi-prakash/leanrning/java/object-oriented-programming.md

 # Inheritance

 Inheritance is a very important concept in OOP.
 It allows one class to use features (methods and fields) of another class.

+- It's also called IS-A relationship.
+- Its main advantage is code reusability.
+- **extends** keyword is used to implement inheritance.

 Below are the frequently used terminologies in inheritance:

 - **Superclass**: The class whose features are inherited by some other class.
 It's also called base class or parent class.
 - **Subclass**: It's the class which inherits the features of another class.
 It's also called child class.